Installing, setting up and using Lecture Capture (Panopto)

 To install, double-click on the downloaded package and follow the on-screen instructions.
 The Panopto Web Server field should be pre-filled but if not, use: ox.cloud.panopto.eu

-Once installed, to sign into the manual recorder, visit any Replay-enabled WebLearn site, click the LTI menu link (usually labelled "Recorded Lectures") and in the Replay portal, click "Create > Record a new session".
+Once installed, to sign into the manual recorder, visit any Panopto-enabled WebLearn site or Canvas Course, click the LTI menu link (usually labelled "Recorded Lectures" in Weblearn or 'Panopto Recordings" in Canvas) and in the Panopto portal, click "Create > Record a new session".

 When prompted, select "Launch Panopto".
-This will launch the Panopto manual recorder and sign you in.
+This will launch the Panopto manual recorder will be automatially sign you in.

 Manual Recorder User Interface